Gaikwadabhi/GithubDem/README.md

 # GithubDem
-This is a demo for the usage of github
+This is a demo for the usage of github.